JorgeMarroquin/chordRecognitionSytem_python/README.md

 ![Chromagram chord](./assets/25PartChroma.png)

-## Run model
+## Generate model
-Use main.py to run model, this just need chromagrams folder.
+Use main.py to generate a model, this just need chromagrams folder.

+> `py generateModel.py`

+## Use service
+To play a song or save a file with the chords, you can use:
 > `py main.py`